S-AJAD/raha-chatbot/README.md

 # raha-chatbot
 Raha is a simple chatbot based on RASA NLU and RASA Core.
-Raha composed of two parts.
 Raha acts like a virtual doctor.
 However, it is a friend when you need a friend.
 The server is written by Python.
-Raha was my major project when I was studying bachelor of science in computer science at Ferdowsi University of Mashhad and I develop it in 2019.
+Raha was my major project when I was studying bachelor of science in computer science at Ferdowsi University of Mashhad and I developed it in 2019.

 # How to run